pguerin3/cwmrc/README.md

 To create a few terminal windows, use alt+cntrl+enter for each terminal.

+### Without a Polybar:

-For example, 4 windows.
+For example, 4 floating windows can be snapped into tiles.

-Then alt+cntrl+minus to tile the 4 windows.
+Then alt+cntrl+minus to tile the 4 windows, into a master window on the left and 3 stacked windows on the right.

 Then in the tiled layout, to switch the active window (in the non-primary) with the primary position - simply alt-cntrl-minus again.

-### Without a Polybar:

 ![](images/VirtualBox_Fedora35_23_04_2022_18_33_47.png)

 Use alt+cntrl+enter to create another terminal.

+It will float on top of the others for a total of 5 windows.

 ![](images/VirtualBox_Fedora35_23_04_2022_21_10_02.png)

-Then alt+cntrl+minus to tile the 4 windows with the focused window placed in the master position.
+Then alt+cntrl+minus to restacck the 5 windows into the tiled layout with the focused window placed in the master position.

 ![](images/VirtualBox_Fedora35_23_04_2022_21_10_51.png)